pbayer/DiscreteEventsCompanion.jl/docs/src/automata.md

 By creating several server instances we can represent different entities of state machines in the system.
 This is shown in the [multi-server example](examples/multiserver.md).

-A more elegant and dynamic way is to work with actors: By changing their behavior they can express state machines natively, they can have state machines as behaviors, they can create new actors dynamically ...
+A more elegant and dynamic way is to work with actors: By changing their behavior they can express state machines natively, they can change their behavior even to a new state machine or create new actors dynamically ...

 [^1]: Here we include the server `s` as function argument.
 But then - since we change its state - it is [Julia convention](https://docs.julialang.org/en/v1/base/punctuation/) to add an exclamation mark to the function name `f!`.